Can You Lose Your Salvation? A Critique of Calvinism's Answer

 Which God do you want to believe in?
 Which God are you going to stand up for?

-(A recommendation: If your fear of losing your salvation comes from how you're living your life, then focus on getting back on track with God, of drawing near to Him again - through His Word, prayer, obedience - instead of trying to find ways to convince yourself you'll be okay even if you keep living the way you are.)
+(A recommendation: If your fear of losing your salvation comes from how you're living your life, then confess your sins and focus on getting back on track with God, of drawing near to Him again - through His Word, prayer, obedience - instead of trying to find ways to convince yourself you'll be okay even if you keep living the way you are.)

 So are Calvinists truly saved, when they have such an unbiblical view of God and salvation?